How to Leverage Employee Voice

 3. Regular check-ins

-One-on-ones give employees the opportunity to go into more detail regarding their issues.
+With a huge number of people continuing to work from home, it’s important not to overlook the importance of one-to-ones, which give employees the opportunity to go into more detail to share what’s on their mind.
 When employees feel comfortable sharing their suggestions with management, it prompts a feeling of belonging — boosting their overall satisfaction.

 4. Employee involvement in high-level meetings